-The course assessment for this course consists of 3 components:
+The course assessment for this course consists of 4 components:

-composing/assignment (30 marks)performance (60 marks)

-examination question paper (40 marks). - (National 5 only)
+- composing/assignment (30 marks) - performance instrument 1 (30 marks) performance instrument 2 (30 marks) - examination question paper (40 marks).
+(National 5 only)

 The paper will be set and marked by the Scottish Qualification Authority (SQA).